-The following table summarises the sensitivity of profit and net assets attributable to unitholders to price risk and interest rate risk.
-The reasonably possible movements in the risk variables have been determined based on management's estimates, having regard to a number of factors including historical levels of changes in market indices, benchmark returns and interest rates.
+The following table summarises the sensitivity of profit and net assets attributable to unitholders to price risk.
+The reasonably possible movements in the risk variables have been determined based on management's estimates, having regard to a number of factors including historical levels of changes in market indices and benchmark returns.
 However actual movements in the risk variables may be greater or less than anticipated due to a number of factors.
 As a result, historic variations in risk variables should not be used to predict future variations in the risk variables.